Books & Products

 by Thomas Pakenham

 Acclaimed historian and author of Remarkable Trees of the World, devotes an entire volume to one of the most impressive life forms on our planet, the fantastical Baobab tree.
 8 years in the making, the author traveled the world in search of the most striking Baobabs, this book is a photographic and literary ode to these gargantuan trees.
 Covers the ecology, mythology, religious impact, value as food, medicine, and shelter.
 An informative and entertaining read, packed full of spectacular and bizarre color photographs.
+Sold out

 Tending the Wild: